There are many ways in which parents can play a vital role in the educational development of children at home.

-- Do not over-commit your child with extra curricular activities.
+Do not over-commit your child with extracurricular activities.
+Start off slow!

-- Encourage them to take risks to be confident, to try alternatives and to learn from their mistakes.
+Encourage them to take risks and to be confident, to try alternatives and to learn from their mistakes.

 - to dream